marczaku/102-csharp-basics/2-core-features/README.md

 ```

 ### Instructions
-- Create a Console Project named `P7Operators` <a href="https://gist.github.com/marczaku/a8b3c38c37e8876a46194a73ed24b1f2" target="_blank">How To?</a>
+- Create a Console Project named `P7Operators` [How To?](https://gist\.github\.com/marczaku/a8b3c38c37e8876a46194a73ed24b1f2)
 - Solve this Mathematic problem using code and output the result:

 ```
 Add 7 to 5, multiply the result with 3, subtract 6 from that, divide that result by 1.2 and then take the remainder after division with 17 from that
 ```
 - Be careful about the order of execution here!!
-  - (remember from Maths classes?
-Multiplication before Addition etc.?)
+  - (Remember your Maths classes.
+Multiplication before Addition etc.)
 - Hint: There is an operator that gets you the remainder after division

 Need Help?
 [Here's The Slides!](slides/README.md#7-operators)